Health Sharing Explained: Is It Right for You?

 How Knew Health Goes Above and Beyond for the Community

-Now that you know the advantages of health sharing, it’s time to compare your options and choose the one that suits you best.
+Now that you know the advantages of health sharing, it's time to compare your options and choose the one that suits you best.
 While many health shares are available, only a few genuinely redefine the concept in meaningful ways.
 Knew Health is a great example, offering all the essential features of a traditional health share and added benefits like preventive care and general wellness.
-By combining these core elements with innovative perks, Knew Health’s membership stands out from the rest.
-Apart from the peace of mind they get when the unexpected happens, members of Knew Health will also have the following available to them:
+By combining these core elements with innovative perks, Knew Health's Membership stands out from the rest.
+Apart from the peace of mind they get when the unexpected happens, Members of Knew Health will also have the following available to them:

 - personalized, free health coaching

-- sharing for preventive services
+- sharing eligibility for preventive services

-- medical cost sharing for large, unexpected healthcare costs
+- Medical Cost Sharing for large, unexpected healthcare costs

 - 35% discount on thousands of supplements

-- free and discounted lab work
+- free and discounted blood work

 - 24/7 telemedicine